sontungexpt/stinvim/README.md

 This is the distro neovim for fullstack development.

-🚀 Performance for time startup: 24ms - 50ms
+🚀 Performance for time startup: 24ms - 50ms(about 50 plugins)

 ## Features